Augmented reality: Commerce

 Augmented reality is becoming more frequently used for online advertising.
 Retailers offer the ability to upload a picture on their website and "try on" various clothes which are overlaid on the picture.
 Even further, companies such as Bodymetrics install dressing booths in department stores that offer full-body scanning.
-These booths render a 3-D model of the user, allowing the consumers to view different outfits on themselves without the need of physically changing clothes.
+These booths render a 3D model of the user, allowing the consumers to view different outfits on themselves without the need of physically changing clothes.
 For example, JC Penney and Bloomingdale's use "virtual dressing rooms" that allow customers to see themselves in clothes without trying them on.
 Another store that uses AR to market clothing to its customers is Neiman Marcus.
 Neiman Marcus offers consumers the ability to see their outfits in a 360-degree view with their "memory mirror".
 Makeup stores like L'Oreal, Sephora, Charlotte Tilbury, and Rimmel also have apps that utilize AR.
 These apps allow consumers to see how the makeup will look on them.
 According to Greg Jones, director of AR and VR at Google, augmented reality is going to "reconnect physical and digital retail".

 AR technology is also used by furniture retailers such as IKEA, Houzz, and Wayfair.
 These retailers offer apps that allow consumers to view their products in their home prior to purchasing anything.

 In 2017, Ikea announced the Ikea Place app.
 It contains a catalogue of over 2,000 products—nearly the company's full collection of sofas, armchairs, coffee tables, and storage units which one can place anywhere in a room with their phone.
 The app made it possible to have 3D and true-to-scale models of furniture in the customer's living space.
 IKEA realized that their customers are not shopping in stores as often or making direct purchases anymore.
 Shopify's acquisition of Primer, an AR app aims to push small and medium-sized sellers towards interactive AR shopping with easy to use AR integration and user experience for both merchants and consumers.
 AR helps the retail industry reduce operating costs.
 Merchants upload product information to the AR system, and consumers can use mobile terminals to search and generate 3D maps.